Hal Scott Regional Preserve & Park

 Hiking

-Hal Scott has over 19 miles of double-track trails open to hiking, biking and horse back riding.
-The trails are divided into 4 loops, each blazed with a different color (red, green, blue and yellow).
+Hal Scott has nearly 16 miles of double-track trails open to hiking, biking and horse back riding.
+The trails are divided into 3 loops, each blazed with a different color (red, white and yellow).
 The trailhead is located at the park entrance off of Dallas Blvd.
 Plenty of parking is available.
+Trail maps are usually available at the kiosk.

 Maps